runrig-coop/open-design-workshops/README.md

 # Runrig Open Design Workshops
-A directory of projects in active development as part of Runrig's Open Design Workshops, including design documents, event schedules, meeting notes and general information.
+This is a directory of projects in active development as part of Runrig's Open Design Workshops, including design documents, event schedules, meeting notes and general information.

+With these workshops, we seek to promote an open culture of knowledge production, design and sharing, among practitioners from all levels and realms of expertise.
+Indeed, the process and relationships that come together in the production of these tools should be prioritized over the tools themselves, part of what we mean by ["ecology over architecture"].

+To get involved or learn more about the Runrig community, please visit [runrig.org] or sign up for our [newsletter].

-Current projects:
+## Current Projects
 - [Richland Gro-Op Crop Plan Auditing System]

-Visit our [runrig.org] to learn more.
+Workshops will often be devoted to the specific projects above, but we can always form breakout rooms to discuss more general topics or hack on something totally new!

 ## Schedule
 Workshops will be held every other __Saturday at 2pm Eastern Daylight Time (UTC−04:00)__.
 For reference, we'll try to keep the upcoming slate of workshops listed and up-to-date below: